kakwa/pakste/common/docs/references.rst

      - URL of the source to download
    * - ``-o <outfile>``
      - Yes
-     - Path to output file (alternative to -O)
+     - Path to output file
    * - ``-O <outfile>``
      - Yes
-     - Path to output file (alternative to -o)
+     - Path to output file (alternative to -o, only create archive in <cache directory>)
    * - ``-t <tag>``
      - No
      - Git tag to check out (for ``GS`` only)